MOMORII/SSD/README.md

 We are following the 'Scrum' methodology, using GitHub Project for task management and sprint tracking.
 Our main programming language will be done within 'Flutter' and 'Visual Studio Code' will be the IDE we develop the program in.
 Our team aims to maintain regular communications through a WhatsApp groupchat for quick updates on current progress, and, 'Microsoft Teams' for weekly team meetings.

 ## Kanban board
 This is the Kanban board we use to track progress, organise tasks, and ensure smooth workflow management.
-Each column represents a different stage of the process, helping us visualise work in progress and prioritise tasks effectively. ((( INSERT KANBAN BOARD LINK HERE )))
+Each column represents a different stage of the process, helping us visualise work in progress and prioritise tasks effectively.
+[SSD KANBAN BOARD](https://github.com/users/MOMORII/projects/3/views/1?system_template=kanban)

 ## Conclusion
 As a team, we were able to effectively distribute task responsibilities amongst ourselves and work towards meeting our weekly planned objectives outlined in the coursework assignment brief.
 Through clear and consistent communication via WhatsApp and Microsoft Teams, we utilised GitHub, VSC, and Flutter to achieve our development goals efficiently.